|Nutritional Guidelines (per serving)|

 - 2 teaspoons sugar

-*To bake the bacon, line a rimmed baking sheet with foil and arrange the bacon in the pan.
+- For less mess and easier cleanup, try baking the bacon.
+Line a rimmed baking sheet with foil and arrange the bacon in the pan.
 Bake in a preheated 375 F oven for about 20 to 25 minutes, or until browned and crisp.

 - Add about 1/2 cup of julienned carrots to the salad to give the broccoli salad color and additional nutritional value.